aws-samples/amazon-location-service-iot-asset-tracking/README.md

 aws cloudformation delete-stack --stack-name IoTTracker
 ```

+## Additional details

+AWS AppSync Events lets you create secure and performant serverless WebSocket APIs that can broadcast real-time event data to millions of subscribers, without you having to manage connections or resource scaling.

+In this sample application we have a single namespace called `asset-tracker` and shared by all devices, with each one having its own channel.
+This allows you to broadcast messages to all devices or to a specific device.
+The channel name is composed of the namespace and the device ID, separated by a slash, like `asset-tracker/thing123`.

+When a device sends a position to the IoT Core topic, it includes the device ID in the message.
+This device ID is used both for the Amazon Location Service Tracker and the AppSync Events API channel.

+The frontend application subscribes to the AppSync Events API using the device ID as the channel name.
+This way, the application receives only the messages for the devices it is interested in.

+The WebSocket API is secured using IAM.
+The Lambda function that pushes updates to the AppSync Events API has an IAM role that allows it to publish messages to the WebSocket API.
+Requests to the WebSocket API are signed using SigV4.

+Likewise, the frontend application obtains temporary credentials using the Cognito Identity Pool ID and uses these credentials to sign requests to connect and subscribe to the WebSocket API.

+For a more turnkey solution, you can use the [AWS Amplify](https://docs.amplify.aws/) library to connect to the AppSync Events API in a few lines of code.

 ## License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.